SAP-samples/teched2025-DA160/exercises/ex3/README.md

 ## Exercise 3.1 Hands-on: Intelligent Application Overview - Working Capital Insights

 As an Admin of BDC, installing intelligent applications is a key task you will perform after completing BDC provisioning.
-In this exercise, let us first locate available intelligent applications, look at the details of one of these intelligent applications called the **Working Capital Insights** so that we can start using the insights and the underlying data products to their full potential.
+In this exercise, let us first locate available intelligent applications, look at the details of one of these intelligent applications called the **Working Capital Insights** so that you can start using the insights and the underlying data products to their full potential.

 Following illustration gives an impression of the look and feel of this intelligent application:<br/><br/>
 ![WCI_A_Overview](images/WCI_A_Overview.png)